peterhry/peterhrynkow.com/_posts/2019-01-01-testing-react-apps.md

 icon: 🧠
 ---

-What is the best way to write tests for your React application so that you can be confident deploying it to production?
+What is the best way to write tests for your React application so that you can feel confident deploying it to production?
 This is something I’ve been pondering for a while now so I thought I’d share my thoughts on the subject.

 ### Tools